 Garden security cameras and alarm systems can deter those awful thieves from breaking into your garden sheds and gates.
 85% police surveyed believed that garden security camera systems help deter burglary attempts.
-Burglars usually bypass your yard if it is protected by an outdoor security camera system.
+Burglars usually bypass your yard if it is protected by an outdoor security camera.

-You can take a look at the below video to see how a security camera stops a car thief (shared by a homeowner).
+You can take a look at the below video to see an attempted break-in captured by the security camera Reolink RLC-410 (shared by a homeowner).

 After you have installed a yard security camera, put up an obvious sign in both of your front and back garden to show that your garden has been protected by a security camera system.

-If your garden has no power supply or Internet access, you can install a battery powered security camera, so that you can still protect your garden storage sheds, gates, furniture and other valuables even without power source and Internet.
+If your garden has no power supply available, you can install a battery powered security camera, so that you can still protect your garden storage sheds, gates, furniture and other valuables even without power source and Internet.
 And Reolink Go is the class-leading cellular 4G security camera that is dependent on both power and WiFi network.